 Negligence refers to the homeowner’s failure to stay on top of maintenance and repairs.
 This type of mold-related damage isn’t covered by insurance because the fault is on the homeowner.
 It assumes that the homeowner was in the position to prevent mold from growing in the first place.
 Essentially, if it weren’t for the homeowner’s lack of upkeep, there wouldn’t be any mold damage.

 So, if you notice signs of mold growth, it’s important to address the issue immediately.
-Remember, the moment mold grows, it can be extremely difficult to get rid of.
+Remember, it can be extremely difficult to get rid of mold if it grows for once.
 Here’s how you can tell if there is mold in your home: